Timandra (1814 ship): Career

 Timandra quickly began trading with the India and South East Asia under a license from the EIC.
 She first appeared in the Register of Shipping in 1816.

 EIC voyage (1820-1821): Captain John Price sailed from Falmouth on 19 July 1820, bound for Bengal.
 Timandra arrived at Calcutta on 31 January 1821.
 Homeward bound, she passed Saugor on 3 April, reached Saint Helena on 19 July, and arrived at the Downs on 10 September.

 On her return Timandra's master changed from Price to E. Marshall, her owner from Dingwell to J. Benson, and her trade from Liverpool—Bengal to London—Baltic.

 Loss

 Timandra sprang a leak in the Norwegian Sea 80 mi off Lofoten, Norway, on 6 September 1822; despite their efforts the crew could not keep her afloat.
-Her crew took to their boats and arrived at Bodoe three days later.
-The mate and seven men arrived at Drotheim on 27 September.
-The master and six men stayed at Bodoe.
-She was on a voyage from Archangelsk, Russia to London.
+Her crew took to their boats and arrived at Bodø three days later.
+The mate and seven men arrived at Trondheim on 27 September.
+The master and six men stayed at Bodø.
+She was on a voyage from Arkhangelsk, Russia to London.